AVDestroyer/CTF-Writeups/b01lers2024/writeup.md

 		- Append the encrypted message to the nonce.
 Remove whole blocks from the end of it based on `blocks_removed`.
 This allows us to guess multi-byte flags, as we can reset our padding oracle on a different block of the ciphertext.
 		- Send the certificate to the oracle.
 If it is invalid, instead of the oracle reporting that something went wrong, we have found the correct `test_byte`!
 Prepend this to the `recovered_flag`.

-The solve script can be found here.
+The solve script can be found [here](./modified_solve.py).

 ### Infrastructure

 b01lers really liked long flags, so I had to let this brute force run on remote for a long time.
 Naturally, this meant their infrastructure gave out in the middle of solving the challenge and I only had part of the flag: `_security_to_padding_oracle..._c850d60d210169}`.
 This was kind of bad, because I was out eating lunch and the CTF was going to end in a few hours.
 Also, using the saved progress is awkward because of the 8 random bytes appended to the end of the plaintext, meaning reusing this plaintext isn't easy.
-Thankfully Ronak @ronak came to the rescue!
+Thankfully [@r2dev2](https://github.com/r2dev2/) came to the rescue!
 The solution was to let the script run to guess the 8 random bytes at the end, and as soon as it saw the `}` byte, we would automatically set `test_byte` to its known correct value until we run out of known bytes.
-This modified script can be found here.
+This modified script can be found [here](./modified_solve.py).

 ## Flag
 `bctf{adding_ctr_mode_doesn't_provide_any_security_to_padding_oracle..._c850d60d210169}`